gagan144/Feedvay/docs/source/modules/surveys/views.rst

 Views
 =====

-Views to handle all requests for aurvey app.
+Views to handle all requests for survey app.

 .. automodule:: surveys.views
     :members: